FenderQ is my pseudonym. My name is Steven Roberts. I am from Victoria, British Columbia.

 When I started making video games I became fascinated by the production of electronic music.
 Much like the blues music I have experienced, I sense an emotional quality to analog synthesizer sounds.

-I am currently using a Dave Smith Prophet '08 analog synthesizer, Renoise digital audio workstation and a Roland TR-808 drum machine to produce my soundtracks.
-Most of my tracks are inspired by chiptunes, electronic music artists and retro video games.
+I am currently using a Dave Smith Prophet '08 analog synthesizer, Renoise digital audio workstation and Roland drum machines to produce my soundtracks.
+Most of my tracks are inspired by chiptunes, electronic music artists, and retro video games.

 The potential of new ideas and the opportunity to learn has kept me excited about technology all these years.